Lightner Witmer: American Psychological Association

-By 1896, Witmer, G. Stanley Hall, William James and James McKeen Cattell decided to create a new association for psychology professionals, during a meeting of the American Psychological Association (APA).
+By 1896, Witmer, Stanley Hall, William James, and James McKeen Cattell decided to create a new association for psychology professionals during a meeting of the American Psychological Association (APA).
 Witmer and other experimental colleagues proposed that the APA should accept only psychological papers, be separated from the American Philosophical Association, and have a better selection process for choosing new members.
 These proposals sparked a debate among APA members because many of the current members did not want the field to separate from philosophy.
 Their proposals were rejected, so Witmer attempted to start an association with Hall, exclusively for experimental psychologists, but Hall refused.
-In 1904 Edward B. Titchener accepted Witmer's proposal to separate Psychology from Philosophy, and decided to abandon the APA society and help Witmer create a society solely for experimental psychologists called The Society of Experimental Psychologists (SEP).
+In 1904, Edward B. Titchener accepted Witmer's proposal to separate psychology from philosophy and decided to abandon the APA and help Witmer create a society solely for experimental psychologists, the Society of Experimental Psychologists (SEP).

 Witmer told Titchener that the association should be only for men and that women should be excluded because they were too emotional when discussing scientific issues.
-He eventually changed his attitude, and decided to teach female students; accepted women to work at his clinic, and later appointed a woman to manage it.
+He eventually changed his attitude and decided to teach female students; he accepted women to work at his clinic and later appointed a woman to manage it.

 Witmer wrote and published articles for the APA.
 In one article, "The Organization of Practical Work in Psychology", he expressed his desire to assist children academically and described a plan for organized education.
 He proposed that schools should become more involved with their students' classes and grades, that schools should have better educational tools, and that faculty members should receive teaching reflecting psychological findings.